lanwen/lanwen.github.io/content/posts/2019-12-11_spring-cloud-gw-drop-filter.md

 };
 ```

-### Usage
+### 1.1 Usage

-We have to specify a new route, and what I don't really like in this case - still forced to specify the target uri.
+We have to specify a new route - what I don't really like in this case - still forced to specify the target uri.
 But don't worry, this endpoint won't be reached.

 ```java